jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools.md

 Input format can be fasta or phylip

-First, change directory, because we have to run prottest from a particular directory (pushd is similar to cd, but remembers which directory we were in before, and lets us use "popd" to return to that directory later):
+First, change directory, because we have to run jmodeltest from a particular directory (pushd is similar to cd, but remembers which directory we were in before, and lets us use "popd" to return to that directory later):
 ```
 pushd /fh/fast/malik_h/grp/malik_lab_shared/jmodeltest-2.1.7
 ```